shahkushal38/KYC-Verification-System-with-Live-Video/README.md

 How to Install it:
 1) First clone the github repository in your local computer
 2) Install all the required libraries using pip install command in python
-3) Install Falsk Framework
+3) Install Flask Framework
-4) Finally, run the application by applying the command - python3 app.py runserver
+4) Finally, run the application by applying the command `python3 app.py runserver
+`